blackmann/blackmann.github.io_2022-23/blog/2022-05-22-delegation.md

 Paying $300 for this job will require me to work 6 hours<sup>2</sup> on my full-time job to make up for it.
 So let's compare!

-I do it my self; spend 10 hours and lose 500$ (worth of productivity) from my full-time job.
+I do it myself; spend 10 hours and lose 500$ (worth of productivity) from my full-time job.
 Which means I'll be paying out of my pocket (say, money made from past work).
 (And less likely to have production-ready quality)